jaymonty/autonomy-payload/utils/README.md

 Use '--help' for all options.
 Note that '--repeat' can be used to repeat all received messages but with source ID = 255 (0xff).

+## repeater.py

+This, plus sitl\_ns.launch and some updates to the network bridge, offers an alternative to launch\_payload\_container.sh without needing containers (or root access). repeater.py can be configured to listen on loopback IP 127.0.1.1 at several UDP ports to traffic from those same port numbers at IP 127.0.0.1.
+When it hears a datagram from one of those ports, it repeats to all other ports.
+Thus, multiple payload instances can run at _different UDP ports on the same address_ and this utility will serve the same purpose as a broadcast address.

+Example usage:

+First, start repeater.py for however many payloads you wish to run:

+	python repeater.py 2

+Next, start SITLs as before with different -I values.

+Then, start corresponding payloads using roslaunch.
+These options are approximately what launch\_payload\_container.sh provides, plus a new option ns:=NAME, where name is the ROS group or "namespace" (not to be confused with Linux network namespaces):

+	roslaunch ap_master sitl_ns.launch id:=1 name:=sitl1 sitl:=tcp:127.0.0.1:5772 port:=5554 ns:=sitl1

+Do the same for the second payload instance, adjusting all parameters (note that repeater.py by default listens on 5554 and consecutively higher numbers):

+	roslaunch ap_master sitl_ns.launch id:=2 name:=sitl2 sitl:=tcp:127.0.0.1:5782 port:=5555 ns:=sitl2

+If you wish to run utilities such as net\_parser.py or flight\_tech.py, you will need to request an extra repeated port from repeater.py:

+	python repeater.py -e 1234 2

+and use the --port and --lo-reverse options in those utilities:

+	python net_parser.py --device lo --lo-reverse --port 1234

 ## slave\_setup.py

 Opens (or closes) a mavlink slave channel via the payload.
 Right now, slave channels should be UDP (TCP doesn't seem to work for providing a server, and there are no additional serial channels onboard).